glowiep/ruby-math-game/README.md

 ## Game Rules 🏆
 - Both players start with 3 lives.
 - A new math question is generated for each turn by picking two numbers between 1 and 20.
-- The player whose turn it is is prompted the question and must answer correctly or lose a life.
+- The players take turns answering questions, losing 'lives' for incorrect answers.
-- The game doesn’t end until one of the players loses all their lives.
+- The game continues until one player runs out of lives.
-- At this point, the game will announce the winner and the winner's score.
+- When the game is over, the winner's score will be announced.

 ## Getting Started ✨
 1. Clone this directory.